Aconcagua Expedition Summit via 360 with Grajales Expeditions 2022.

 In the morning, after crossing the Horcones River, we traversed approximately 10 km of rock and scree, navigated another river crossing, and finally arriving at the Basecamp situated at 4500 metres.

-This is where climbers typically take 2-3 days to rest, regroup and acclimatise for higher camps.
+Plaza Argentina is the rest spot where climbers typically take 2-3 days to rest, regroup and acclimatise for higher camps.

-Basecamp is typically where climbers also go for the first doctor's check up.
+This is also the place where climbers go for the first doctor's check up.
 Most of the group cleared their Oxy and blood pressure screening, except for one.
 We were now down to eight climbers and three guides.

 Weather was also still on our side - we had calm days with plenty of sunshine.
 Life was good.